blues/app-accelerators/71-legacy-diesel-generator-fleet-performance-uplift/README.md

 ### Event payload design

 Two [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) Notefiles.
 Templates store records as fixed-length binary rather than free-form JSON, shrinking on-wire payload 3–5×.
 For a fleet of 50 generators sending hourly summaries over a prepaid SIM with a finite data budget, that compression is not optional.
+Template binary data is decoded by Notehub and displayed as JSON in your browser or API responses.

-`gen_summary.qo` (periodic, default hourly) — example shows a standby window where the engine was stopped the entire hour:
+`gen_summary.qo` (periodic, default hourly) — example shows a standby window where the engine was stopped the entire hour.
+This is the decoded JSON you'll see in the Notehub dashboard or when retrieving notes via API:

 ```json
 {